 Good Clinical Practice (GCP)

 The S-Check App trial: A research study into a smartphone app (S-Check) designed to help Australians manage their methamphetamine use is underway.
 The Stimulant Treatment Program at St Vincent’s Hospital Sydney (SVHS) has developed the S-Check App, based on the model of care at its S-Check Clinic.
 The App is a readily accessible tool for people who might not have access to regular treatment and support.
-The app is available to download for free on Google® Play or the Apple® App store.
-Click here for more information about the S-Check App trial or contact Emily Li.
+The App is available to download for free on Google® Play or the Apple® App store.
+For more information on the S-Check App trial, visit www.scheckapp.org.au or contact Emily Li on email@example.com.

 Clinical Guide for Methamphetamine

 NCCRED has developed a clinical guide for primary health care professionals treating people who use methamphetamine.
 Read more.